gophergala/matching-snuggies/README.md

 On your server machine, install [slic3r](http://slic3r.org/download), the backend slicing software, onto the machine you want to act as your server.
-Then create a directory containing the Slic3r configuration files you would like clients to have make available.
+Then create a directory containing the Slic3r configuration files you would like clients to have made available.
 See the Slic3r [doc](slic3r/README.md) for more information.

 Slicing Server